Python-PyQt/PyQt6-Docs/descriptions/QtGui/QOffscreenSurface-c.rst

 Even though the surface is typically renderable, the surface's pixels are not accessible. :sip:ref:`~PyQt6.QtGui.QOffscreenSurface` should only be used to create OpenGL resources such as textures or framebuffer objects.

 An application will typically use :sip:ref:`~PyQt6.QtGui.QOffscreenSurface` to perform some time-consuming tasks in a separate thread in order to avoid stalling the main rendering thread.
 Resources created in the :sip:ref:`~PyQt6.QtGui.QOffscreenSurface`'s context can be shared with the main OpenGL context.
-Some common use cases are asynchronous texture uploads or rendering into a QOpenGLFramebufferObject.
+Some common use cases are asynchronous texture uploads or rendering into a :sip:ref:`~PyQt6.QtOpenGL.QOpenGLFramebufferObject`.

 How the offscreen surface is implemented depends on the underlying platform, but it will typically use a pixel buffer (pbuffer).
 If the platform doesn't implement or support offscreen surfaces, :sip:ref:`~PyQt6.QtGui.QOffscreenSurface` will use an invisible :sip:ref:`~PyQt6.QtGui.QWindow` internally.